top of page

 • Nicotinic acetylcholine receptors for acetylcholine.

-• These receptors, also called G protein-coupled receptors (GPCRs), do not have ion channels within their structure.
+• These receptors do not have ion channels within their structure.

-• Instead, they indirectly influence ion channels and other cellular processes through a series of intracellular signaling pathways involving G proteins and second messengers.
+• They influence ion channels and other cellular processes indirectly through intracellular signaling pathways involving G proteins and second messengers.

-• Metabotropic receptors can modulate neuronal excitability, synaptic transmission, or gene expression over a longer time scale compared to ionotropic receptors.
+• Metabotropic receptors modulate neuronal excitability, synaptic transmission, and gene expression over a longer time scale compared to ionotropic receptors.

 • Muscarinic acetylcholine receptors.